-If you are looking for an amazing weekend in Charleston itinerary, then look no further!
-We’ve come up with a packed three-day weekend full of Charleston activities.
-Charleston is a beautiful city full of really unique things to do.
+There are so many unique things to do in Charleston, SC.
 You can easily see all the best of Charleston in three days, and we’re going to show you how!

-On this itinerary, we did our best to hit all of Charleston’s most popular activities.
-But if you don’t see something on here that you’d like to do, you can simply add it to your trip!
+On this itinerary for Charleston, we did our best to hit all of the city’s most popular attractions.
+But if you don’t see something on here you’d like to do, you can simply add it to your trip!

-We’ve also made sure to spend some time exploring some classic Charleston activities.
-We think you’ll find yourself glad you took a weekend trip to Charleston after following our itinerary.
+We’ve also made sure to spend some time exploring classic Charleston activities.
+We think you’ll find yourself glad you took a fun weekend trip to Charleston after following our itinerary.

-The Ultimate Weekend In Charleston Itinerary
+Weekend In Charleston: An Epic 3 Days In Charleston Itinerary

 Getting To Charleston